realsuayip/asu/README.md

 database design and optimized queries while considering the overall application design.

-zaida (hopefully), will contain all the basic social-media related functionality in order to bootstrap a new social media application; while being comprehensive on what it is doing.
+asu (hopefully), will contain all the basic social-media related functionality in order to bootstrap a new social media application; while being comprehensive on what it is doing.